IndependentImpact/IndependentImpactHederaAfrica2025/README.md

 ### GHG methodologies
 `GHG_methodologies/` packages the top UNFCCC CDM methodologies as installable R libraries, with curated references, pkgdown-ready vignettes, and coverage across renewable energy, efficiency, and waste management methodologies for both small- and large-scale projects.【F:GHG_methodologies/README.md†L1-L135】 These packages inform the quantification logic surfaced inside the portal workflows.

 Documentation is hosted on https://independentimpact.github.io/GHG_methodologies/.

+These methodologies are ready to use within the Monitoring Verification Workflow to prepare reproducible monitoring reports using Jellyfish.

 ### Data Explorer

-`IIchatbot/` provides a Docker Compose stack combining a Fluree MCP server, a Streamlit analyst UI, and an Nginx front end for Model Context Protocol interactions with ledger data.【F:IIchatbot/README.md†L1-L68】【F:IIchatbot/docker-compose.yml†L1-L50】 It supports analysts who need conversational access to the same datasets powering the portal.
+`IIchatbot/` provides a Docker Compose stack combining a Fluree MCP server, a Streamlit analyst UI, and an Nginx front end for Model Context Protocol interactions with Fluree ledger data.【F:IIchatbot/README.md†L1-L68】【F:IIchatbot/docker-compose.yml†L1-L50】 It supports analysts who need conversational access to the same datasets powering the portal.

-The explorer is live at chat.independentimpact.org.
+The explorer is live at https://chat.independentimpact.org.
+A users OpenAI API key is currently required

 ### Protocol
-`Protocol/` contains the Independent Impact governance blueprints—introduction, principles, scoring systems, voting, anti-gaming controls, and the Hedera-anchored technical implementation notes—which the portal enforces programmatically.【F:Protocol/00-Protocol.md†L1-L16】【F:Protocol/11-a-TechnicalImplementation.md†L1-L17】
+`Protocol/` contains the Independent Impact governance blueprints—introduction, principles, scoring systems, voting, anti-gaming controls, and the Hedera-anchored technical implementation notes—which the portal enforces programmatically.【F:Protocol/00-Protocol.md†L1-L16】【F:Protocol/11-a-TechnicalImplementation.md†L1-L17.
+This will form the basis for the subsequent full implementation of the reputation system.

 ## Hedera Integration Summary